JordanMajd/Electronic_Life/README.md

 The goal of Electronic Life is to create a very simplified simulation of the world using Object Oriented Programming.

-The world is represented by a grid of characters, every character in the grid represents an Entity in that world.
+The `World` is represented by a `Grid` of characters, every character in the `Grid` represents an `Entity` in that world.
+An `Entity` can be anything from a wall to a plant to an animal.

 Example:
 ```